toast-riot/JetBrains-Mono-for-Apple/README.md

 -I want to have all the variations, but not 32 profiles installed manually.
 You even have to go through slow dialog and put your password in each time
 -I try putting all the fonts in one .plist then turn it into a .mobileconfig with Text Workflow, but the file quickly passes 5mb and my editors crash or lag editing it
 -I write a Python script to do it for me

+#### Updates
+-26/11/2022: Literally changed a ONE LETTER bug and not it works in Python 3, seriously?!?